pydicom/pynetdicom/docs/user/ae.rst

 >>> ae.add_requested_context(VerificationSOPClass)

-As the association requestor you're limited to a total of 128 requested presentation contexts.
-Attempting to add more than 128 contexts will raise a ``ValueError`` exception.
+As the association requestor you're limited to a total of 128 requested presentation contexts, so attempting to add more than 128 contexts will raise a ``ValueError`` exception.

-When you add presentation contexts like this the following transfer syntaxes are used by default for each context:
+When you add presentation contexts as shown above, the following transfer syntaxes are used by default for each context:

 +---------------------+------------------------------+